 What Affects Mediation Costs?

-There are three primary factors affecting the average divorce mediation cost : the level of conflict between you and your spouse, the complexity of your marital financial situation, and your willingness to engage in negotiations.
+There are three primary factors affecting the average divorce mediation cost: the level of conflict between you and your spouse, the complexity of your marital financial situation, and your willingness to engage in negotiations.

 Level of Conflict

 If you or your spouse are feeling emotional about the reasons for your divorce and are not consciously dealing with it, those emotions can get in the way and affect the degree to which the divorce mediator can work with you to resolve the issues arising from your divorce.
-If necessary, a divorce mediator may suggest the assistance of other neutral professionals to assist in keeping the process moving forward productively.
+If necessary, a trained mediator may suggest the assistance of other neutral professionals to assist in keeping the divorce mediation process moving forward productively.

 If possible, consider divorce mediation a business meeting where you are meeting with your partners to discuss changes to business operations.
 Keep resentment and anger out of mediation to the extent you can so you remain flexible and open to negotiated solutions.

 If you own a family business, real property, art or collectibles, or have significant investments or unrealized assets such as stock options, it takes time to understand, unravel, and eventually distribute those assets fairly.
 The same applies to marital debt and individual debt incurred during your marriage.
 You will probably need the help of a divorce mediator experienced in handling high asset divorces to successfully divide those assets and debts.